gloglita/idock/README.md

 ### 1.6 (2012-08-21)

 * Added a new example 2VQZ.
-* Output putative hydrogen bonds for each predicted conformation.
+* Output putative inter-molecular hydrogen bonds for each predicted conformation.
 * Precompiled idock for Windows using Visual Studio 2012.
 * Upgraded Visual Studio project from 2010 to 2012.
 * Fixed a bug of aligning columns in log.csv.